Nezha-oussat/GreatExpectations-technology/GreatExpectations.md

 Great Expectations helps teams save time and promote analytic integrity by offering a unique approach to automated testing: pipeline tests.
 Pipeline tests are applied to data (instead of code) and at batch time (instead of compile or deploy time).
-Pipeline tests are like unit tests for datasets: they help you guard against upstream data changes and monitor data quality. the website of great expectations technology is https://greatexpectations.io/case-studies/ Great Expectations has 4 repositories available such as https://github.com/great-expectations/great_expectations *Great Expectations is both a community and an open source project.
+Pipeline tests are like unit tests for datasets: they help you guard against upstream data changes and monitor data quality. the website of great expectations technology is https://greatexpectations.io/case-studies/  <br>
+Great Expectations has 4 repositories available such as https://github.com/great-expectations/great_expectations <br>
+*Great Expectations is both a community and an open source project.*
 -The community is an inclusive space for data practitioners who want to improve data collaboration, with data quality as an integral component of that discussion.
 -The project provides a shared, open standard for data quality, expressed in software.
 -They strive for positive impact for individuals, for teams and companies, and for the whole data ecosystem.